AntaresSimulatorTeam/antares-xpansion/docs/index.md

 ### Antares simulation

-In an ANTARES simulation, the user builds a power system with a network of zones characterised by power plants (with their constraints e.g., max power etc. and costs), power consumption and power transfer between zones(with the import-export transfer capacity and costs).
+In an Antares simulation, the user builds a power system with a network of zones characterised by power plants (with their constraints e.g., max power etc. and costs), power consumption and power transfer between zones(with the import-export transfer capacity and costs).